Leomedina/Leomedina/README.md

 🔭 I’m currently working on Springboard's Software Engineer program and Considered Collectively, a web app that allows people to educate themselves and follow the current legislation in the United States Congress.

+🌱 I’m currently learning Node and React.

+👯 I’m looking to collaborate on Open Source Projects and intitiatives to increase latino representation in tech.

+😄 Pronouns: He/Him.

 <!--
 **Leomedina/Leomedina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.